rwblokzijl/stablecoin-survey/paper.md

 1. Some crypto, lets say Ether, is sent as collateral to a smart-contract.
-Some of this, usually 100%, might come from the investor, white the speculator provides the rest of the collateral, lets say 50%, for the stablecoin to remain overcollateralized by some ratio, in this case 150%.
+Some of this, usually 100%, might come from the investor, white the speculator provides the rest of the collateral, lets say 50%, for the stablecoin to remain over-collateralized by some ratio, in this case 150%.
 2. A smart-contract checks the price of the Ether in terms of the pegged currency, lets say dollars.
 Mechanisms for the decentralised lookup of Ether prices vary between systems.
 We explore these differences later in this section.